CVRL/Forensic-Iris-Image-Synthesis/README.md

 <figure>
   <img src="./teaser.png" style="width:100%">
   <figcaption>Figure 1: Synthesis of PMI-conditioned same- and different-identity forensic iris images, with a desired iris image quality (controlled by matching the ISO quality metrics), and with the desired genuine/impostor score distributions (mimicking score distributions obtained for authentic forensic samples).</figcaption>

+## Obtaining the Offered Data
+To access the dataset offered with this paper, you can request a copy from the [University of Notre Dame Computer Vision Research Lab](https://cvrl.nd.edu/projects/data).
+The specific collection related to this work is titled "UND WACV 2024 Forensic Iris Synthesis Dataset."

 ## Contents
 - **Training Dataset Preparation:**